Ciudad Obregon Sonora: 12 Best Things to Do and See

 Located near the city is the Oviáchic Dam or Álvaro Obregón Dam, where sport fishing is commonly practiced.

-The Yaqui River feeds the dam, so you will find largemouth bass, catfish, and tilapia species, and you can practice kayaking, canoeing, or sailing.
+The Yaqui River feeds the dam, so you will find largemouth bass, catfish, and tilapia species and can practice kayaking, canoeing, or sailing.

 The dam is internationally recognized for the privilege of largemouth bass fishing, so much so that it has become the scene of fishing tournaments.